sardjv/esr_api/README.md

 - Give the token a name to identify which client application will use the token.
 - Add permissions to give access to the data that the client application requires.
 - Click Create Token.
+- You will be able to view the secret token only once.
+Be very careful with it as it grants unimpeded access to confidential user data.
-- Securely add this token to the client application so that it can use the API.
+- Securely add to your client application so that it can use the API.

 ### Use the API